fdanilogamu/fdanilogamu.github.io/docs/friendcodes.md

 ## Challenges
 <br>
 **Challenges Faced:**
-The community of the forum was very large, with 160,000 members, leading to significant challenges in managing disputes and maintaining a positive environment.
+Managing a large community of 160,000 members presented challenges in maintaining a positive environment and resolving disputes effectively.
 <br>
 <br>
 ## Type of Work